Anders Behring Breivik: Early life

 A year after Breivik's birth, his parents' relationship ended.
 Breivik's mother moved back to Oslo, where she borrowed Jens Breivik's apartment in the Frogner borough.
 Neighbours claimed that there were noises of fights and that the mother left her children alone for extended periods, while she was working as a nurse.
 In 1981, Breivik's mother applied for financial welfare benefits; in 1982, she applied for respite care for her son.
 She said that she was overwhelmed with the boy and unable to care for him.
 She described him as "clingy and demanding".
 Breivik was then placed, in cooperation with the Child Welfare Service, with a young couple, who later told police that the mother, when bringing two-year-old Breivik to the house, had asked that he be allowed to touch the man's penis because he had no one to compare himself to in terms of appearance; "He has only ever seen girls' parts", the mother told the couple, according to the couple's undated statement to police.

 In February 1983, on the advice of her neighbours, Breivik's mother sought help from the National Centre for Child and Adolescent Psychiatry (SSBU); Breivik and his mother were outpatients, and they stayed there during the daytime for about one month.
 The psychiatrists' conclusion of the stay was that Breivik should be placed in the foster care system and had to be removed from his mother for him to develop normally.
-This was based on several observations: Breivik had little emotional engagement and did not show joy, or cry when he was hurt; he also made no attempts to play with other children, was extremely clean, and became anxious when his toys were not in order.
+This was based on several observations: in contrast to the highly demanding child that his mother had described, Breivik actually had little emotional engagement and did not show joy, or cry when he was hurt; he also made no attempts to play with other children, was extremely clean, and became anxious when his toys were not in order.
+He did not show the normal level of uncleanliness of a four-year-old, and had no repertoire on how to express emotions normally.

-Psychologists believed that Breivik's mother had punished him and reacted extremely negatively to him displaying emotions leading him to become devoid of any visible emotions.
-His mother had also claimed that he was unclean and that she constantly had to care for him.
-Psychologists believed that Breivik had developed obsessive–compulsive disorder (OCD) because of fear of punishment from his mother.
-He did not show the normal level of uncleanliness of a four-year-old and had no repertoire on how to express emotions normally.
 On rare occasions, his long phases of emotional voidness would be interrupted by fits where he would erupt and display extreme uncontrolled emotions.

+Psychologists inferred from this that Breivik was subjected to punishment or extreme negative reactions whenever he displayed emotions, leading him to become outwardly emotionless.
+They also believed that the boy had developed obsessive–compulsive disorder (OCD) as a result of fear of punishment by his mother, who had claimed to them that he was unclean and that she constantly had to care for him.